A community focussed school known for spirit and innovation

 Our learning spaces invite collaboration, and we explore our faith and engage in action within this rich learning environment.

-Students return to our main campus for Years 10-12 to study discipline based subjects with an emphasis on personalised programs.
+Students enrolled in Year 10-12 units study discipline based subjects with an emphasis on personalised programs.
 Students across Year 8 – 11 can be part of an independent learning program where they delve deeply into a personal special interest for a semester, whilst also focussing on producing a final team project.
 This popular program is called Horizon.

-There is a pathway for each student (VCE or VCAL) and they may choose to access any of ten VET programs.
+There is a pathway for each student (VCE or VCAL) and they may access any of 10 VET programs.
 Importantly, there is capacity to reconstruct a pathway and take new routes.

 We benefit from an empowered Sustainability Team (steered by staff and students), and also from our English as an Additional Language resources.